 The Difference Between a Palm and Me

-Would it prefer to scurry out of the way of the wind that comes?
+Would the palm tree prefer to scurry out of the way of the wind?

-Is it annoying when the wind bends and shakes its curving fronds?
+Is it irritated when the wind shakes its curving fronds?

-Or quite pleasant, perhaps?
-If it had a mouth to speak,
+Or is it pleasant, like a massage perhaps?
+If it had a mouth

-If it had hands, would it pen a protest letter, or scrawl a love letter?
+If it had hands, would it scrawl a poem or pen a protest

-It has green fronds just like a frozen fountain, they're so green
+The palm's fronds arc like a frozen fountain, they're so green

 It has, let's count, fifteen of these fronds, maybe sixteen.